alphagov/government-service-design-manual/service-manual/technology/end-user-devices.md

 ##Start with user needs

-The [Government and Departmental Digital Strategies](http://publications.cabinetoffice.gov.uk/digital/) establish user needs as central to digital services and tools.
+The [government and departmental digital strategies](/government/collections/government-digital-strategy-reports-and-research) establish user needs as central to digital services and tools.
 This requires a step change in agility to meet changing user needs, together with an excellent user experience.

 We need to get 4 basic things right: